mr-bala-kavi/Face-recognition-ATM-with-email-authentication-OTP/README.md

 7. Alter 'app.py' code with your email and app password

-8. App password can be created through your email account ( google-->my account-->search app-->ceate app name-->password generated automatically )
+8. App password can be created through your email account ( google-->my account-->search app-->create app name-->password generated automatically )

 9. Then run you GUI based Face Recognition ATM by cmd (python capture_face.py) - for capture and save the face & (python app.py) - for run GUI